eeshanbot/project-template/README.md

 * iterator = `iVal, iSamples` or `kk,mm,nn...`

 #### pipeline
 This folder holds *scripts*.
 These scripts access data from `data` and functions from `src`.
 Each script or collection of scripts lives in an aptly named sub-folder based on the desired task.
+Scripts are named with the following prefixes:
+* `io` = a simple input/output script
+* `v` = viewer
+* `p` = process

 #### results
 This folder holds figures, tables, etc, that you may want to decouple from the processing pipeline.
 You can always automate this with a symbolic link.